 1 tablespoon sugar

-1/2 tablespoon white wine
+1/2 tablespoon rice wine

 1/2 tablespoon Chinese five-spice powder